danmgs/ExcelDna.COM.QuickStart.V2/README.md

 # ExcelDna.COM.QuickStart.V2

 EXCEL DNA COM Sample : Generation of an XLL file to be used in VBA.
-This is a v2 version (more detailled version) of This site was built using [ExcelDna.COM.QuickStart](https://github.com/danmgs/ExcelDna.COM.QuickStart).
+This is a v2 version (more detailled) of project [ExcelDna.COM.QuickStart](https://github.com/danmgs/ExcelDna.COM.QuickStart).

 ![alt capture1](https://github.com/danmgs/ExcelDna.COM.QuickStart.V2/blob/master/img/screenshot1.JPG)

-## GUIDELINES
+# STEPS TO FOLLOW

 #### 1. Generation of the XLL

 - Check Post Build event of project **"DataApi.XLAddin"**, this will:
 - Generate tlb files
 - Build a **DataApi.XLAddin-packed.xll**.